LaraPalCom/laravel-assets/README.md

 Asset::scripts('footer');
 Asset::scripts('ready');

-// in case that you need to load asset as first element in its own array Asset::addFirst('js/toBeLoadedFirst.js');
+// adds an asset as first in its own array Asset::addFirst('js/toBeLoadedFirst.js');

+// adds an asset before another in its own array Asset::addBefore('js/toBeLoadedBefore.js','js/ThisElement.js');

+// adds an asset after another in its own array Asset::addAfter('js/toBeLoadedAfter.js','js/ThisElement.js');

 // set a domain name for your local assets in production environment
 // must end with slash ('/') and point to your files (domain alias, cdn etc.)